Doctor of Philosophy in Computer Science

 The doctoral program leads to a PhD in Computer Science.
 Students admitted into the program typically have a master's degree in computer science or a closely related discipline.
 Students with a bachelor's degree and a strong academic record may also be directly admitted.

 PhD students are required to have a minimum of 24 credit hours in residence.
 Students have to pass two qualifying exams: a general comprehensive exam and a specialization exam covering the intended area of research.
-The general comprehensive exam covers algorithms, architecture, operating systems, programming languages and an exam in the student's intended area of research.
+The general comprehensive exam covers algorithms, architecture, operating systems, programming languages.
 The PhD student is also required to present and defend a prospectus that describes the intended research topic.
 Finally, the PhD dissertation has to be successfully defended.

 PhD students must, at an early stage, identify a dissertation adviser from one of the full-time CS faculty who shares their research interests.
 Recent and current research areas of the CS faculty are listed on the Research Pages.